 Juicing fruits and vegetables to get fresh and healthy instant juices and smoothies is a great privilege for us.
 Juicers are used to extract the fresh pulp and get juices filled with nutrients and add them instantly to your body.
 Adding a glass of fresh juice directly from your juicer in your daily routine is what makes it healthier.
 A lot of people start their day by taking a glass of nutrient-filled juice to stay energetic for the rest of the day.

-There are a lot of juicers that you can purchase from various stores and online marketplaces and squeeze the fresh pulp out from your favorite fruits and veggies yet all of them differ from each other in a few sense.
+There are a lot of juicers that you can purchase from various stores and online marketplaces and squeeze the fresh pulp out from your favorite fruits and veggies yet all of them differ from each other in a few senses.

 There are multiple types of a juicer available in the market that differ from each other.
 Mainly, fast juicers or centrifugal juicers, masticating juicers or slow juicers, twin gear juicers, and cold press juicers.